Working Groups

 The Teaching & Learning Working Group meets once per month during the fall and winter semesters.
 All SLLLC members who are interested in discussing topics related to teaching and learning are welcome to participate.
 Please direct any questions about the Teaching & Learning Working Group to Angela George and/or Rachel Friedman.
 You can also visit the website.

 The Language Teaching & Learning Working Group also invites nominations for guest speakers for the coming academic year.
 To suggest a speaker, please send an email to Angela George or Rachel Friedman, including the speaker's name, affiliation, area(s) of expertise, and suggested lecture topic(s).
-Please send this information by Monday, September 7.

 All meetings will be held 3-4 pm